 If you delete a source .vhd file from storage, or delete your storage account, Microsoft can't recover that data for you.

 Azure Disks are designed for 99.999% availability.
 Azure Disks have consistently delivered enterprise-grade durability, with an industry-leading ZERO% Annualized Failure Rate.

 Managed Disks handles the storage account creation/management in the background for you, and ensures that you do not have to worry about the scalability limits of the storage account.
 You simply specify the disk size and the performance tier (Standard/Premium), and Azure creates and manages the disk for you.
-Even as you add disks or scale the VM up and down, you don't have to worry about the storage being used.
+As you add disks or scale the VM up and down, you don't have to worry about the storage being used.

 You can also manage your custom images in one storage account per Azure region, and use them to create hundreds of VMs in the same subscription.
-For more information about Managed Disks, please see the Managed Disks Overview.
+For more information about Managed Disks, see the Managed Disks Overview.

 We recommend that you use Azure Managed Disks for new VMs, and that you convert your previous unmanaged disks to managed disks, to take advantage of the many features available in Managed Disks.

 The following table provides a comparison of Standard HDD, Standard SSD, and Premium SSD for unmanaged and managed disks to help you decide what to use.